KUDO Terms & Conditions of Service

 11. General Provisions

 11.1.
 Entire Agreement/Counterparts.
-This Agreement, together with any other documents incorporated herein by reference, constitutes the sole and entire agreement of the Parties with respect to the subject matter of this Agreement, and supersedes all prior and contemporaneous understandings, agreements, and representations and warranties, both written and oral, with respect to such subject matter.
+This Agreement, together with any other documents incorporated herein by reference, constitutes the sole and entire agreement of the Parties with respect to the subject matter thereof, and supersedes all prior and contemporaneous understandings, agreements, representations and warranties, both written and oral, with respect to such subject matter.
 In the event of any inconsistency between the statements made in the body of this Agreement, and any other documents incorporated herein by reference, the terms of this Agreement shall prevail.
-This agreement may be signed in more than one counterparts, all of which shall constitute together the same documentCounterparts may be signed and delivered electronically in PDF format, each of which shall be binding when sent.

 11.2.
 Notices.
-All notices, requests, claims, waivers, and other communications hereunder (each, a “Notice”) must be in writing.
-Emails are an acceptable form of written communication.
+All notices, requests, or claims, and other communications hereunder (each, a “Notice”) must be in writing and sent via email.

 11.3.
 Force Majeure.
-In no event shall either Party be liable to the other Party, or be deemed to have breached this Agreement, for any failure or delay in performing its obligations under this Agreement, if such failure or delay is caused by circumstances beyond such Party’s reasonable control, including but not limited to: acts of God, pandemic, electrical power outage, riot or other civil unrest, labor stoppages, or government legislation.
+In no event shall either Party be liable to the other Party, or be deemed to have breached this Agreement, for any failure or delay in performing its obligations hereunder, if it is caused by unforeseeable, irresistible, and exterior circumstances beyond such Party’s reasonable control, including but not limited to: acts of God, pandemic, electrical power outage, riot or other civil unrest, labor stoppages, or government legislation.
 Both Parties shall use reasonable efforts to mitigate the effect of a force majeure event.
 If such event continues for more than thirty (30) days, then either Party may terminate affected Orders in accordance with Section 10.

 11.4.
 Amendment and Modification; No amendment to or modification of this Agreement is effective unless it is in writing and signed by an authorized representative of each Party.